kylesayrs/MapTesting/README.md

 # Map Testing #
-Used for testing mapping from different overlap sources
+Used for testing maps from different tile sources